 Introduction

-CPU-Usage Engines (formerly Dynamic Engines) have the same processing capabilities as ‘Standard’ FME Engines.
+CPU-Usage Engines have the same processing capabilities as ‘Standard’ FME Engines.

-However, as opposed to paying for a fixed license per engine, CPU-Usage Engines run on credits giving you the option to purchase additional FME Flow (formerly FME Server) processing power in a whole new way.
+However, instead of paying for a fixed license per engine, CPU-Usage Engines run on credits, giving you the option to purchase additional FME Flow processing power in a whole new way.
 One credit equals one hour of engine CPU time.
-From there, you only pay for the CPU time the engine spends running a job, or put another way, whilst the Engines are idle you are not paying for anything!
+From there, you only pay for the CPU time the engine spends running a job, or put another way, whilst the Engines are idle, you are not paying for anything!

-CPU time is the key here, in many workflows an engine might be running a job, but spend a significant amount of its time waiting for data.
-With CPU-Usage Engines you only pay for the CPU time, not the full runtime of the job.
-CPU time is made up of User (FME doing work) and System (the OS doing work on FME's behalf) time.
+CPU time is the key here.
+In many workflows, an engine might be running a job but spend a significant amount of its time waiting for data.
+With CPU-Usage Engines, you only pay for the CPU time, not the full runtime of the job.
+CPU time is composed of User (FME) and System (the OS performing work on FME's behalf) time.

 This allows you to have any number of Engines available immediately for various data processing tasks – FME Flow administrators can adjust the number of CPU-Usage Engines at any time.